 Lavender Graduation honors graduating LGBTQ+ students and acknowledges their achievements and contributions to the university community.

-Both undergraduate and graduate students are invited to participate and receive lavender cords and a certificate.
+While the ceremony was already held, we would like to invite undergraduate and graduate students to contact us to receive lavender cords and a certificate as well as be recognized on this webpage.
 Students who would like to participate should email the SAGE Center at email@example.com.

 Hanna will be graduating with a Bachelor’s in Communications.
 Their time at Southern was incredibly valuable, as a member of the LGBTQIA+ community they felt beyond safe and accepted in and out of the classroom.
 During their last year at Southern they collaborated on a research paper with Dr. Baker examining transgender dignity within the workplace and how to create a safer work environment for transgender individuals.
 This experience helped them to explore their own gender identity, realizing that they identify as nonbinary.
 They are extremely thankful to all the professors within the Communication program for pushing them to reach their full potential and encouraging them to be their most authentic self.
 They graduated from Southern Magnum Cum Laude and plan to attend graduate school in the fall to receive their PhD in Communication Studies.
 They hope to examine queer, sexual, and gender studies through the lens of Communication.
 Throughout their academic career, they are looking forward to advocating for marginalized members within the Queer community.